cettia/asity/1.0.0-Beta1/reference/index.md

 ---

-## Installation
+## Getting started
 Asity requires Java 7 and is distributed through Maven Central.

 * **To run an Asity application**

-Generally speaking, having an Asity application run on the specific platform means to feed resources like `ServerHttpExchange` and `ServerWebSocket` into the application which are produced by the specific platform using the corresponding bridge module.
+Generally speaking, having an Asity application run on the specific platform means to feed resources like `ServerHttpExchange` and `ServerWebSocket` produced by the specific platform into the application using the corresponding bridge module.
 To deal with bridge, see [Platform](#platform) and [Platform on platform](#platform-on-platform) section.

 * **To write an Asity application**